Deso-PK/make-trust-irrelevant/README.md

 # Cryptographic Receipts and Forensic Truth

-Enforcement without evidence leaves a dangerous blind spot.
+Enforcement without trustworthy evidence leaves a dangerous blind spot.

 KERNHELM therefore treats forensic receipts as part of the authority architecture rather than optional debug logging.

-Meaningful governed events are intended to produce VaultScroll evidence for events such as:
+Meaningful governed events can produce VaultScroll evidence for events such as:

-* authority minting;
+* authority admission;
 * allow;
 * deny;
 * revoke;